Traditions Define the Radford Experience

 Ladies of Radford, young and old, celebrate this time-tested tradition in Old Residence, Radford’s original school grounds.
 A variety of unique treats and tea are enjoyed by all.

 Every May, the entire school gathers together to celebrate the senior class one last time before graduation.
 Each senior is escorted on stage by their parents, and the May Fete Queen is officially presented to the school.
-The senior class girls perform the traditional May Pole dance and grades Pre-K through 11th each performs a dance as a gift to the senior class.
+The senior class girls perform the traditional May Pole dance, and grades Pre-K through 11th each dance as a gift to the senior class.

 Principal’s Breakfast and Honors Convocation